ctuanle/simpleNodeApp/README.md

     npm run dev

 #### Database
-Populate your database if you want:
+Populate your database if you want (go to the db folder):

     npx sequelize-cli db:seed:all
 ##### Product